nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - If a hacker gains access to the JKS file containing the encryption keys, they could decrypt sensitive data.
 This represents a fundamental limitation of local storage, as the security of the keys relies on the local file system's security.

 2. **Alternative Storage Locations**:
    - Storing the JKS file in the `JAVA_HOME/lib/security/cacerts` directory is an option, but this depends on the user’s configuration and permissions.
 Users might not have their `JAVA_HOME` path set correctly, which can lead to access issues.

 3. **Security Through Obscurity**:
     - While relying on obscurity—such as using less common paths for the JKS file—can add a layer of security, it should not be the sole defense mechanism.
 Obscurity alone does not adequately protect against determined attacks.

 ##### Compromise Between Security and User Experience
 - **User Experience Considerations**:
-    - As a local application, vBook prioritizes convenience, which may lead users to prefer simpler access to their data over maximum security.
+    - As a local application, VBook prioritizes convenience, which may lead users to prefer simpler access to their data over maximum security.
 Finding a balance between security and usability is crucial.
-    - Given that vBook handles contact data, adequate security measures must be in place while ensuring users are not overwhelmed by complex key management.
+    - Given that VBook handles contact data, adequate security measures must be in place while ensuring users are not overwhelmed by complex key management.

 ### Password Management Feature

 #### Implementation

 The password management mechanism is handled by the `PasswordManager` class.
-This component is responsible for securely hashing and verifying user passwords using the PBKDF2 (Password-Based Key Derivation Function 2) algorithm with HMAC-SHA1.
+This component is responsible for securely hashing and verifying user passwords using the **PBKDF2** (Password-Based Key Derivation Function 2) algorithm with **HMAC-SHA1**.
 The `PasswordManager` ensures that passwords are safely stored in a local text file, employing a salting strategy to enhance security.
 The implementation details are as follows:

 #### Methods Overview